 There are of course lots of options for this recipe.
 But then again I’m sure you expected that since I never have a one-size-fits-all meal.

-In the past I’ve added crumbled cooked ground meat (always present in my freezer) for a little meatier fare.
+In the past I’ve added crumbled cooked ground meat for a little meatier fare.
 But tonight I just cooked the veggie version so I could use items in the fridge needing to be used.
 RancherMan and I both devoured it – absolutely delicious!